pedro-mendonca/GP-Toolbox/readme.txt

 *   Tools:
   * Permissions - Overview of Admins and Validators, quick delete, duplicates check.
   * Originals - Overview of all Originals for each Project.
-  * Glossaries - Overview of Global and Project Glossaries.
+  * Glossaries - Overview of Global Glossaries, Project Glossaries and Glossary entries.

 == Requirements ==